21 Ways to Reach a Minimum Spending Requirement

 10. Business Reimbursements

-Many people work for businesses, organizations, or schools that will let them use personal cards and get reimbursed for purchases.
-So, the next time you are purchasing airfare, hotel rooms, or office supplies for your business, put the expenses on your card!
-I didn’t realize this soon enough.
-I used to be a tennis coach.
-I missed out on thousands in expenses in hotel rooms from our road trips.
+Many people work for businesses, organizations, or schools that let them use a personal card and get reimbursed for purchases.
+So next time you are buying airfare, hotel rooms, or office supplies for work, put those expenses on your card.
+Zac learned this lesson the hard way as a former tennis coach: he missed out on thousands of dollars of road-trip hotel reimbursements before he realized he could have been earning points on all of it.

 Everyday Spending

-Many people use a debit card for everyday expenses.
-They are missing out on lots of points over time!
-Especially if you’re trying to hit a bonus, make sure you are using that card for all your purchases.
+Many people still use a debit card for everyday expenses.
+They are missing out on a lot of points over time.
+Especially if you are working toward a bonus, make sure your rewards card is the default for all of these.

 11. Cell Phone Bill